Pricing Variance Swaps on Time-Changed Markov Processes: Introduction

 Consider a forward price $F$ that evolves in continuous time.
 Let time zero be the valuation time for a derivative security written on the path of $F$, with a fixed maturity date $T > 0$.
 Assume that $F_0 > 0$ is a known constant, and that the $F$ process is strictly positive over a time interval $[0,T]$.
 As a result, the $\log$ price process $X:=\log F$ is well-defined, and derivative securities expiring at $T$ can also be written on the path of $X$.
 In particular, we focus on a continuously-monitored variance swap, which pays the difference between the terminal quadratic variation of the $\log$ price process $[\log F]_T$ and a constant determined at inception.
 For brevity, we will refer to a continuously monitored variance swap as a VS in the sequel.
 As with any swap, the constant that is determined at inception is chosen so that there is no initial cost of entering into the VS. The objective of this paper is to give additional conditions on the dynamics of $F$ under which this constant can be determined from an initial observation of the $T$-maturity implied volatility smile.

-Earlier papers by \cite{neuberger} and \cite{dupire1993model} show that continuity of $F$ suffices for pricing VS relative to the co-terminal smile. \cite{carr2011variance} weakens the continuity hypothesis by showing that the $\log$ price $X$ can be specified as a L\'{e}vy process running on an unspecified continuous clock.
-When the L\'evy process is specified as Brownian motion with drift $-1/2$, the earlier results of \cite{neuberger} and \cite{dupire1993model} arise as a special case.
+Earlier papers by \cite{neuberger} and \cite{dupire1993model} show that continuity of $F$ suffices for pricing a VS relative to the co-terminal smile. \cite{carr2011variance} weakens the continuity hypothesis by showing that the $\log$ price $X$ can be specified as a L\'{e}vy process running on an unspecified continuous clock.
+When the L\'evy process is specified as Brownian motion with drift $(-1/2)$, the earlier results of \cite{neuberger} and \cite{dupire1993model} arise as a special case.
 The more general formulation of \cite{carr2011variance} allows for the variance and jump-intensity to depend on the level of $X$ through a local time-change (see Remark \ref{rmk:tc}).
 However, the local variance and L\'evy kernel must have the same functional dependence on $X$ (up to a scaling constant).
-Additionally, while the arrival rate of each jump size in $X$ is allowed to depend on the level of $X$, the ratio of the arrival rates at any two jump sizes is constant.
+Additionally, while the arrival rate of each jump size in $X$ is allowed to depend on the level of $X$, the ratio of the arrival rates at any two jump sizes is constant in that previous paper.

 This paper weakens the stationary independent increments property of the L\'{e}vy process used by \cite{carr2011variance}.
 We allow that $X$ could be specified as a time-homogeneous Markov process running on an unspecified continuous clock.
 As a result (i) the variance and jump-intensity may have distinct $X$-dependence and (ii) the ratio of the arrival rates at any two jump sizes of $X$ can depend on the current level of $X$.

+In effect, we allow the background process to have nearly the full generality of \emph{general} Markov processes whose jump times are not predictable, as discussed in Remark \ref{rem:cinlar}.
+We allow that general background Markov process to undergo a time-change by an unspecified continuous stochastic clock which may have arbitrary correlation or dependence on the background process.
+In this setting, we prove that European-style payoff functions $G$ price the variance swap, in the sense that the variance swap rate (fair strike) equals the price of a contract paying $G(\log F_T) - G(\log F_0)$, provided that $G$ satisfies an ordinary integro-differential equation that depends only on the dynamics of the Markov driver, not on the clock.

-Our results are related to recent results by \cite{lorigmendoza}, who consider the princing of a VS when the underlying is modeled as Feller diffusion time-changed by an unspecified L\'evy subordinator.
-See also \cite{itkin2010pricing} for a parametric analysis of discretely monitored VSs in a time-changed L\'evy setting.
+Our results are related to the semiparametric approach taken by \cite{lorigmendoza}, who consider the pricing of a VS when the underlying forward price $F$ is modeled as Feller diffusion time-changed by an unspecified L\'evy subordinator.
+For fully parametric approaches to VS pricing in models with jumps and stochastic volatility we refer the reader to \cite{itkin2010pricing,zheng-kwok,FILIPOVIC201644,CUI2017381}.
+For model-independent bounds on (discrete and continuous) VS prices see \cite{hobsonklimmek}, \cite{Nabil}, and \citet[Example 5.7]{Henry-Labordere2016}.